 See

-[edit]- 1 Abucay Church (St. Dominic de Guzman Parish Church), National Road corner Laon Proper, Barangay Laon, Abucay.
+- 1 Abucay Church (St. Dominic de Guzman Parish Church), National Road corner Laon Proper, Barangay Laon, Abucay.
 One of the oldest churches in Bataan.
-Built during the Spanish era, it is one of seven heritage churches in eastern Bataan (the others being in Hermosa, Orani, Samal, Balanga Cathedral, Pilar and Orion, that are visited by pilgrims during Holy Week as part of the visita iglesia ritual.
+Built during the Spanish era, it became a battlefield during a Dutch invasion in 1647 that saw many of the inhabitants shipped off to Batavia (now Jakarta in Indonesia).

 Do